Daylight saving time ends this weekend: Don’t let ‘fall back’ lure you into depression

 Seattle-based psychologist Wally Wilkins urges people who might be feeling helpless or hopeless to be as thoughtful and deliberate as possible in their actions and responses.

-There are so many huge and important things over which one person has no control: the pandemic, the economy, unemployment, social unrest, climate change, political divisions, and yes, the hours of light in a day.
+Mental health issues worldwide are being affected by so many huge and important things over which one person has no control: the pandemic, the economy, unemployment, social unrest, climate change, political divisions, and yes, the hours of light in a day.

-But people can control with whom they interact and how, and the amount and type of social media and news they consume, he says.
+But people can control with whom they interact and how, and the amount and type of social media and other internet content they consume, he says.

-Set a timer if you need help setting limits on screen time, Wilkins advises, and avoid doomscrolling, which can lead to catastrophizing, panic, sleeplessness and worry.
+Set a timer if you need help setting limits on screen time, Wilkins advises, and be thoughtful and deliberate about what you watch on TV or browse on the internet.
+That means avoiding “doomscrolling” — the masochistic exercise of sinking into emotional quicksand as you endlessly consume gloomy information and angry social-media posts — which can lead to catastrophizing, panic, sleeplessness and worry, Wilkins said.

 Even before 2020 made the trudge into a dark winter bleaker, a movement was afoot to “ditch the switch” — that is, to do away with the clock change altogether.
 It has been building support across the United States, from Washington to Florida and along the West Coast.